 - Your family, teachers and guidance counsellors.
 Their information and insight could help you make an informed decision.

 Research Funding Options

 While you research universities and programs, you may also wish to research your funding options.
-The universities' scholarships are listed on OUInfo, and the Ontario and Canadian governments provide financial assistance to those who need it.
+OUInfo lists the universities' scholarships.
+The Ontario and Canadian governments also provide financial assistance to those who need it.

 Decide Which Programs Interest You

 Make a list of the programs that interest you and their OUAC program codes.
-Keep this list handy – you may need the OUAC program codes when you apply online.
+Keep this list handy – you may need the OUAC program codes when you apply.